gatorb18b1/CS350/README.md

 Where could you improve?

-My biggest issue through out this course was understanding how everything functioned with the timers, GPIO, and UARTs.
-I just knew what functions to call for what from previous milestones, but I trouble understanding exactly how they worked.
+My biggest issue through out this course was understanding how everything functioned with the timers, GPIO, and UARTs mainly because I didn't truly understand exactly how they worked.

 What tools and/or resources are you adding to your support network?

 This was my first time ever working with an embedded system.
-I really enjoyed working with the Code Composer IDE, as someone who has experience with Eclipse, it was super easy to learn.
-Then, the biggest resource that helped me was our ZyBooks book and TI pdfs.
+I really enjoyed working with the Code Composer IDE and it was fun to learn.
+The biggest resource that helped me was our ZyBooks book and TI pdfs.

 What skills from this project will be particularly transferable to other projects and/or course work?